dairiki/inkex-bh/README.md

 ### Create Inset

-This extension creates an embeded PNG image created by exporting a portion of the drawing.
+This extension creates an embedded PNG image created by exporting a portion of the drawing.
 Such images are useful, for example, to include a base-layer map (possibly at reduced scale) on the same page as the complete course map.